 Bostrom (2003) presents a closely related argument (with a correction in Bostrom and Kulczycki (2011)), known as the Simulation Argument.
 It has inspired a great deal of philosophical and popular discussion.
 Strictly speaking, the Simulation Argument, as Bostrom construes it, is not an argument for SIM, but it does suggest such an argument, which has been the focus for most discussion.
 I'll henceforth call this suggested argument 'the classic argument'-remembering that Bostrom himself does not endorse it.
+Arguments similar to the classic one have been given for other hypotheses, for example the hypothesis that I am more likely to be a Boltzmann brain than an ordinary person-but I'll focus on simulations here.

 I'll give a reconstruction of the classic argument in section 2, but I can already explain why I find it unsatisfactory.

-The classic argument depends on the premiss that my current evidence entails (or at least strongly supports) the following empirical claim:
+The argument depends on the premiss that my current evidence entails (or at least strongly supports) the following empirical claim: